k3s-io/docs/docs/security/secrets-encryption.md

     k3s secrets-encrypt prepare
     ```

-3. Kill and restart S1 with same arguments
+3. Kill and restart S1 with same arguments.
+If running k3s as a service you can use `systemctl restart k3s` or `rc-service k3s restart`.
 4. Once S1 is up, kill and restart the S2 and S3

 5. Rotate on S1